gradle/gradle/design-docs/eclipse-wtp-mapping.md

 All `.classpath` entries should have `nondependency` attribute attached, as above.

 The `.settings/org.eclipse.wst.common.component` file should list the runtime dependencies of the project (`runtime - providedRuntime`)

+Currently this does not work because `WtpComponentFactory` delegates to `IdeDependenciesExtractor` which resolves to a subset of the dependency graph.
+Instead, the entire graph is required.